yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 ## Sort on multiple columns at once

-So we want to sort twice, first by year, an then within each year, we sort again alphabetically by name.
+So we want to sort twice, first by year, and then within each year, we sort again alphabetically by name.
 The sort tool can do this!

 > <hands-on-title>Sort table based on a column</hands-on-title>